 Tips To Cream Butter And Sugar Perfectly

-Creaming butter and sugar might look like an easy task.
-However, there are some crucial things to follow while making the mixture.
-Otherwise, you might end up with undermixing or overmixing the ingredients.
+The creaming method of butter and sugar might look like an easy task.
+However, there are some crucial things to follow while making the mixture of sugar and cubed butter.
+Otherwise, you might end up undermixing or overmixing the ingredients.
 As a result, your whole process will turn into a mess.

 Use Butter Coming Up To Room Temperature

-Always try to use butter that is softened and stays at room temperature.
+The most crucial creaming step is to use room temperature butter that is softened as well.
 If it is too soft, your puddle will be greasy.
-And, if it is too cold, the mixture will be chunky.
+And, if you use cold butter, the mixture will be chunky.

 Cream Till The Mixture Becomes Smooth

-It is important to cream for a sufficient period to have a smooth butter-sugar mixture.
+This creaming stage requires creaming for a sufficient period to have a smooth sugar and butter mixture.
 The mixture will become flat and gritty if you don’t cream correctly whereas overdoing the creaming process can make it deflated and separated.
-So make sure to cream till you find it smooth enough to bake.
+With proper creaming skills, cream till you find it smooth enough to bake.

 Avoid Overmixing Butter And Sugar

-Overmixing butter and sugar is a common mistake that almost everyone does while creaming.
-If you also do so, better start a new batch instead of rectifying your fault.
+Overmixing butter and sugar is a common mistake that almost everyone makes while creaming.
+If you also do so, better start a new batch instead of continuing with over-creamed butter.
 Because it is quite impossible to make amends to that mistake.